 The cost of homeowners insurance coverage factors in variables such as the cost of building materials, the value of your personal belongings, and the overall value of the primary dwelling.
 The location of your dwelling can also play a large role in how much you pay for home insurance.
 Some geographic areas are susceptible to perils such as hail, wildfires, pipe freezes, volcanoes, and other hazards.
 These perils can lead to more expensive homeowners insurance rates.
 Find out more info about what your homeowners insurance policy covers.

 If you want to find cheap home insurance in Glendale, start with shopping around and comparing a variety of different policies.
 Check out the below summary of average Glendale homeowners insurance rates to ensure you start your search with as much background info as possible.
 Remember: your homeowners insurance premiums may vary based on your coverage limits and other factors.

 What you pay for homeowners insurance in Glendale will depend on the insurance company you get your policy through.
-CSAA offers the most affordable home insurance in Glendale, at just $732 per year.
+CSAA offers the cheapest home insurance in Glendale, at just $732 per year.
 This compares favorably to the city’s average homeowners premium of $1,351.

-Begin your search for a home insurance policy by reviewing the cheapest companies in Glendale, Arizona, listed below.
+Begin your search for a home insurance policy by reviewing the most affordable companies in Glendale, Arizona, listed below.

 |Company||Average Annual Rate|